chinootes/cs/notes/programming.issues.exception.handling.md

 created: 1708610884501
 ---

-Mechanism of handling [[programming.exception]]s so that the normal flow of the application can be maintained.
+Mechanism of handling [[programming.issues.exception]]s so that the normal flow of the application can be maintained.